-The table below shows the location of the control system for different mc2 and Nova products.
+The table below shows the location of the control system for different mc and Nova products.

-Note that the Router Module MKII (980/33) control system provides two network ports: ETHERNET A connects to the mc^2 control surface; ETHERNET B connects to the Lawo system network.
+Note that the Router Module MKII (980/33) control system provides two network ports: ETHERNET A connects to the $mc^2$ control surface; ETHERNET B connects to the Lawo system network.